samiyaaashariq/StandOut/README.md

 # StandOut ✨

-**Your personal AI job-hunting assistant that actually makes you outshine other appliacnats.**
+**Your personal AI job-hunting assistant that makes you outshine other applicants.**

 StandOut helps you polish your resume, see how well it matches a job, upgrade it with AI, and even practice interviews out loud — all in one place.